|Home||Pauline||Howto Articles||Uniquely NZ||Small Firms||Search|

 The following is the 'guts' of the new code for my feedback form for PHP which can be dropped into the body of an HTML page.
 It is well commented and the PHP functions are mostly self explanatory from their names.
 You can look them up at uk.php.net - only a dozen or so functions and environment variables are used here which demonstrated the power of PHP.
 If you forget all error checking and security I think you could do a form to email in a single line!

 The following code can be added to the page to reduce the chances of the script being cached.
 It works by generating raw HTTP headers and must be before any HTML at the top of the file even before the <!DOCTYPE declaration.
-The options cover HTTP 1.0 and 1.1 plus other ways of avoiding intermediate and local caching.
+The options cover HTTP 1.0 and 1.1 plus other ways of avoiding intermediate and local caching such as a date in the past.
 For some reason do not have any comments in it or you may lose output!

 header("Cache-Control: no-cache, must-revalidate");